shaolang/blog/content/posts/2018-08-09-custom-exunit-casetemplate.md

 _(Yeah, I know, I admit: I'm a noob)._

-The missing piece is configuring Mix. `mix test` is a task that _only_ runs tests; it does not compile _and_ run tests.
-Because the custom case is a module[^1], Mix needs to know it has to include another directory when compiling tests:
+The missing piece is configuring Mix. `mix test` is a task that _only_ compiles source under `lib` directory before running tests; it does not compile sources in `test` directory.
+Because the custom case in `tests` is a module[^1], Mix needs to know it has to include another directory when compiling tests: